Add user controls for data slicing and dicing

 Ok, this part is plenty repetitive, too.

-We created new sets for jobTitles
+We created new sets for jobTitles and USstates, then rendered two more

-elements with appropriate attributes.
-They get toggleNames
+ControlRow elements with appropriate attributes.
+They get toggleNames for

-to know which is active, an updateDataFilter
+building the buttons, picked to know which is active, an updateDataFilter

 callback, and we tell US states to render capitalized.

-The implementations of those updateDataFilter
+The implementations of those updateDataFilter callbacks follow the same

-pattern as updateYearFilter
+pattern as updateYearFilter.

 // src/components/Controls.jsconst Controls = () => {const [filteredBy, setFilteredBy] = useState({year: "*",USstate: "*",jobTitle: "*",})const [filterFunctions, setFilter] = useState({year: () => true,USstate: () => true,jobTitle: () => true,})const updateJobTitleFilter = (jobTitle, reset) => {let jobTitleFilter = (d) => d.clean_job_title === jobTitleif (reset || !jobTitle) {jobTitleFilter = () => truejobTitle = "*"}setFilteredBy((filteredBy) => {return { ...filteredBy, jobTitle }})setFilter((filterFunctions) => {return { ...filterFunctions, jobTitle: jobTitleFilter }})reportUpdateUpTheChain()}const updateUSstateFilter = (USstate, reset) => {let USstateFilter = (d) => d.clean_job_title === USstateif (reset || !USstate) {USstateFilter = () => trueUSstate = "*"}setFilteredBy((filteredBy) => {return { ...filteredBy, USstate }})setFilter((filterFunctions) => {return { ...filterFunctions, USstate: USstateFilter }})reportUpdateUpTheChain()}// ..}export default Controls

-Yes, they're basically the same as updateYearFilter
+Yes, they're basically the same as updateYearFilter.
+The only difference is a

-function and using different keys when setting state.
+changed filter function and using different keys when setting state.

 Why separate functions then?
 No need to get fancy.
 It would've made the code harder to read.